Facebook Vs. Fake News: The Battle Begins

 What Are Facebook Pages?

 Facebook Pages enable public figures, businesses, organizations and other entities to create an authentic and public presence on Facebook.
 Unlike a user’s personal profile page, Facebook Pages are visible to everyone on the internet by default.
-A user can access the Page by hitting the ‘Like’ button and becoming a fan.
+A user can access the Page by hitting the “Like” button and becoming a fan.
 Doing so enables the user to receive updates on their personal news feed.

 What happens when a Facebook Page shares fake news?